bit-badger/blog.bitbadger.solutions/source/_posts/2021/a-tour-of-myprayerjournal-v3/the-data-store.md

 As I draft this, this paragraph is on line 280 of this post's source; the entire [Data.fs][] file is 209 lines, including blank lines and comments.
 The above is a moderately long-winded explanation of what is nicely terse code.
 If I had used traditional C#-style POCOs, the code would likely have been shorter still.
 The backup of the LiteDB file is right at half the size of the equivalent RavenDB backup, so the POCO-to-BSON mapping paid off there.
 I'm quite pleased with the outcome of using LiteDB for this project.

-Our final stop on the tour will wrap up with overall lessons learned on the project.
+Our [final stop on the tour][part4] will wrap up with overall lessons learned on the project.

 [intro]: /2021/a-tour-of-myprayerjournal-v3/introduction.html "A Tour of myPrayerJournal v3: Introduction | The Bit Badger Blog"